foo123/Abacus/README.md

 * are **statisticaly unbiased** (e.g uniform sampling methods)
 * use **efficient sucessor methods** (e.g loopless methods / constant delay methods) to generate objects
 * **avoid big-integer arithmetic and computational overhead** (except if explicit ranking / unranking is needed and objects are large)
+* arithmetic routines are **pluggable** so biginteger arithmetic can be used via external implementations. **Note** that the lib can generate very large (and in most cases also randomised) combinatorial objects **without ever using** biginteger arithmetic due to design and implementation except if arbitrary random, ranking and unranking have to be used (see above)